b1tfury/sales_taxes/README.md

 bundle install
 ```

-This will fetch and run all required gems
+This will fetch all required gems

 ## Run instructions